foua-pps/pps-mw-validation/README.rst

   * `MWI-ICI L2`_ test data: ice water path data retrieved from simulated ICI level1b data.

+  * BALTRAD data: ground based radar network data for the area around the Baltic Sea.

 Comparison methods
 ..................

-Two type of comparison/validation methods are handled:
+Three type of comparison/validation methods are handled:

-  * direct comparison to resampled `ACTRIS Cloudnet`_ data
+  * direct comparison of ICI-IWP to resampled `ACTRIS Cloudnet`_ data

-  * statistical comparison to resampled DARDAR_ data for a number of predefined region of interests:
+  * statistical comparison of ICI-IWP to resampled DARDAR_ data for a number of predefined region of interests:

     * arctic
     * central_antarctica